openstack-archive/gluon/doc/source/devref/service_binding_model.rst

   A Port object represents a vNIC which is bindable to an OpenStack instance by the compute service (Nova).
 It hence comprises all required information for defining the hand-off point between a network and a VM instance.
+Other services may in the future bind to ports (today, this happens within Neutron to bind things like routers and DHCP services in the ML2 world).

 * **Interface**